Nap095/inst-stf-node/readme.md

-# How to install Stockfish (javascript) with node.js and express module
+# How to use Stockfish (javascript) with node.js and express module

 You must have installed node.js